anandbaraik/tvShow/README.md

 ### Filtering, sorting, search

 The default Home view is the Phase 1 behavior: shows grouped into horizontal genre rows (from the Top 250 list), each sorted by rating.
 Picking a genre, typing a title search, or changing the sort order switches to a flat, live-searched grid backed by the `/search` endpoint (`useHomePage.ts`'s `isFiltering` flag).
 Clearing all three returns to the grouped view.
-Title search is debounced via a generic `shared/composables/useDebounce.ts` (used nowhere else today, but written to be reusable).
+Title search is debounced via a generic `shared/composables/useDebounce.ts` (a debounced copy of a ref, using `watch`'s `onCleanup` to cancel a pending update — no manual timer bookkeeping).

+### Bookmarks

+A separate `features/bookmarks/` domain, following the same layering as `shows` minus the query layer — there's no API for it, it's pure client state. `bookmarks.store.ts` holds the bookmarked shows (full `TvShow` objects, not just ids, so a bookmark still renders even if the show later drops out of the Top 250 list or a search result) and persists them to `localStorage` under `tvshow.bookmarks` via a `watch`.
+No authentication: bookmarks are local to the browser.
+Toggling happens from the show detail page (`ShowDetail.vue`'s ★/☆ button); the `/bookmarks` route and nav link list everything bookmarked, reusing the same `ShowGrid` component the search results use.

 ## Environment variables